-This measures the number of rollbacks that occurred either physically or by turning off feature toggles.
-It overlays this data with a point in time where we deployed to production, or released into production, to see how these relate to needs for rollback.
+This report measures the number of rollbacks that occurred either physically or by turning off feature toggles.
+The date when a solution was deployed or released to production is also plotted here to determine if there is a relationship between the two.

 Innovation Accounting and Leading Indicators

-One of the major goals of the continuous delivery pipeline is to enable the organization to run experiments quickly to allow end Customers to validate hypotheses.
-As a result, both Minimal Marketable Features (MMFs) and Minimal Viable Products (MVPs) must have a definition of the leading indicators for the business outcomes of those hypotheses (see the Epic article for more details).
-This permits measurement using real innovation accounting instead of vanity metrics.
+One of the goals of the Continuous Delivery Pipeline is to enable the organization to run experiments quickly to allow Customers to validate the hypotheses.
+As a result, both Minimal Marketable Features (MMFs) and Minimal Viable Products (MVPs) must define the leading indicators to measure progress toward the benefit hypothesis.
+Avoid relying on vanity metrics that do not measure real progress.

-The end of each iteration is the time for each Agile Team to collect the iteration metrics they’ve agreed upon.
+Each Agile Team gathers the iteration metrics they’ve agreed to collect.
 This occurs in the quantitative part of the team retrospective.
-One team’s metrics set is illustrated in Figure 21.
+Figure 18 illustrates the chart for the measurements of one team.

 Team PI Performance Report

-During the PI System Demo, the Business Owners, customers, Agile teams, and other key stakeholders rate the actual business value (BV) achieved for each team’s PI Objectives as shown in Figure 22.
+During the PI System Demo, the Business Owners, Customers, Agile teams, and other key stakeholders rate the actual business value (BV) achieved for each team’s PI Objectives as shown in Figure 19.

-Reliable trains should generally operate in the 80 – 100 percent range; this allows the business and its outside stakeholders to plan effectively.
-Below are some important notes about how the report works:
+Reliable trains should operate in the 80 – 100 percent range; this allows the business and its outside stakeholders to plan effectively.
+Below are some notes about how the report works:

 - The actual total BV does include stretch objectives

-- The achievement percentage is calculated by dividing the actual BV total by the planned BV total (actual BV ÷ planned BV)
+- The achievement percentage is the actual BV ÷ planned BV

 - A team can achieve greater than 100 percent (as a result of stretch objectives achieved)